: Diplodocus Longus

 Fossilized remains of the Diplodocus have been discovered inside of the Morrison Formation in Colorado, Montana, Utah and Wyoming.

-Paleontologists estimate grew at a rapid rate and could reach sexual maturity in just 10 years.
+Paleontologists estimate the Diplodocus grew at a rapid rate and could reach sexual maturity in as little as 10 years.

 More Dinosaur Facts